zainryan/Insider-multiapp/README.md

 ```
 ### Code Synthesis

 `synthesis` folder contains the code for the end-to-end execution.
-It contains three very simple pass-through kernels (`kernels/app_pt_{0, 1, 2}`) that has different executing rate.
-User can replace that with their application logic, and `interconnects.cpp` should be modified accordingly.
+It contains three very simple pass-through kernels (`kernels/app_pt_{0, 1, 2}`) that have different executing rates.
+The user can replace that with their application logic, and `interconnects.cpp` should be modified accordingly.

 After that, execute `staccel_syn` to generate the `project` folder for the code synthesis.
 Steps go exactly the same as the [ones](https://github.com/zainryan/Insider#compiling-device-code) in the single-application version.